-Join Taz Tally for an in-depth discussion in this video Making area-specific tonal adjustments, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Making area-specific tonal adjustments, part of Advanced Photoshop: Curves.

 - In this third exercise, once again we're going to tick off from a previous position where we've started to adjust the image.
 In the first two exercises, first we did a highlight and shadow adjustment right on our image to improve the overall brightness and contrast, and then in the second one we did a general contrast improvement by moving the midtone up and then the quartertone up and then the three-quartertone down.
 I'd like to show you a little bit different approach which very often will net you with better final results.
 And this is called using the On Image adjustment capability.